-If you recall, a few months ago we shared about the Birds of Paradise yoga retreat I got to participate in and how amazing it was, both the yoga aspect and the destination of Isla Holbox.
-Following the trip to Isla Holbox we got a bunch of questions about the island, so here is the full rundown of how to get to Isla Holbox, what to do and eat, and where to stay.
+I first traveled to Isla Holbox for a yoga retreat and it was amazing, both the yoga aspect and the destination of Isla Holbox.
+Following the trip to Isla Holbox we got a bunch of questions about the island, so here is the full rundown of how to get to there, what to do and eat, and where to stay.
 It’s one of the last slices of mellow Caribbean life, so check out what makes it so special (and visit sooner than later).

 What you'll find...

 - Where is Isla Holbox?

 - Best Things to Do on Isla Holbox